iiasa/aar2-workflow/README.md

 ## Overview

-This is a template for project-specific scenario processing workflows.

-To use this template for a project, do the following:
-- Create a new repository from this template
-- Update the title and overview section of this Readme
-- Start adding definitions and mappings
-- If you want to use the [common-definitions](https://github.com/IAMconsortium/common-definitions) developed and maintained by the IAMC, rename the file `nomenclature_template.yaml` to `nomenclature.yaml`.
+This repository has the project codelists and data-processing scripts for the scenario ensemble compiled for the Second Austrian Assessment Report (AAR2).

 ### Project nomenclature

-The folder `definitions` can contain the project nomenclature, i.e., list of allowed variables and regions, for use in the validation workflow.
+The folder `definitions` contains the project nomenclature, i.e., list of allowed variables and regions, for use in the validation workflow.
 See the **nomenclature** package for more information ([link](https://github.com/iamconsortium/nomenclature)).

-The folder `mappings` can contain model mappings that are used to register models and define how results should be processed upon upload to a Scenario Explorer.
+The folder `mappings` contains model mappings that are used to register models and define how results should be processed upon upload to a Scenario Explorer.

 ### Model registration